ProteinsWebTeam/interpro-docs/docs/homepage.rst

 Species component
 =================

+The Species component shows a set of icons corresponding to several keys Species.
+An estimate of the number of Entries and Proteins associated with each species is shown below the icon.
+Clicking on an icon will display the the associated :doc:`/taxonomy` for the selected organism.
+Clicking on the text below the icon will display the entry or protein table of the :doc:`/taxonomy`.

 .. image:: images/homepage/homepage_species.png
   :alt: Homepage species component

 Latest Entries component
 ========================

+The Latest Entries component shows a list of the latest entries.
+Each row in the component shows the entry type icon, followed by the name and accession of the Entry.
+The clickable icons beneath the text show the number of proteins, domain architectures, taxa, structures and member database which match to the Entry.
+Each of the icons is clickable and provides a shortcut to the corresponding section of the :doc:`/entry`.

 .. image:: images/homepage/homepage_latest_entries.png
   :alt: Homepage latest entries component